What is proper time to spray fence lines and what is best herbicide to use?

 What time of year is best to apply Surmount to kill prickly pear?

-Eastland County Texas rangelands Posted over 3 years ago
+Eastland County Texas rangelands Posted almost 4 years ago

 I have a twenty acer farm and would appreciate some advice.
 Need to find someone that knows how to dispose of them safely.
 Thanks

-Tom Green County Texas rangelands Posted about 4 years ago
+Tom Green County Texas rangelands Posted over 4 years ago

 How long does it take, after spraying, for a Remedy/mixture herbicide to reach the root?
 We spent the last two weeks hand spraying mesquite in our pecan orchard, and would now like to mow before harvest.
 If the herbicide is still "working" on the leaves and stems of the mesquite, we don't want to mow it off before it gets a chance to kill the root.